Owning our story and loving ourselves through that process is the bravest thing that we’ll ever do. —Brené Brown

 And although I’m sad that Kristina is closing the fashion chapter of her life, I understand her heart to the core.
 I mean, the woman took so many fashion risks (feel free to do a search and check out my pins of her) for seven years.
 Why not leap and take the risk on the next chapter NOW?

-I felt like reading her post was perfect timing for me.
+Reading her article felt like it was perfect timing for me.

 Last Spring, I talked about lessons I’ve learned as a blogger when I relaunched my website.
 I was honest when I said I found my voice and my blog topics.
 I also wasn’t kidding when I talked about my struggles with my personal style.
 To this day, I still struggle with my style/aesthetic.

 In comes Lydia Elise Millen.
 I had followed her on Instagram for a while, but didn’t really pay attention to her at all.
 One day, I decided to check out her YouTube channel.
 As I watched her videos and got to know her better, I felt it was absolutely insane to think that there’s a British version of me out there.
 Her personality, eye for fashion, home style, code of conduct, everything is the spitting image of me and who I am!
 I literally became addicted to her videos as if it were an actual television show.
-I was really drawn to her like a strong magnet.
+I was strongly drawn to her.

 Whether this little corner of the internet becomes popular one day or not, I’m pushing hard to be unapologetically me.
 This goes for my personal style, the images and content I create and the way I run my social media platforms.
 I don’t ever want to regret hitting ‘Publish’ on a blog post or ‘Share’ on an Instagram image because I want to feel immensely proud of what I create.